yabinmeng/dseutilities/scripts/specific_purpose/ssl/certchain.to.keystore/README.md

 # Overview

 In some cases, when using a centralized, enterprise-level certificate management tool/utility, the tool/utility is able to generate a single combined (private) key and certificate chain file for a particular server node.
-Most likely, such a single combined file has the following component:
+Most likely, such a single combined file has the following components:

-* Private key for the requested node
+* The Private key for the requested node
-* Singed certificate for the requested node
+* The Singed certificate for the requested node
-* The (public) intermeidate CA certificate that signs the node-specific certificate
+* The intermeidate CA certificate that signs the node-specific certificate
-* The (public) root CA certificate that signs the intermediate CA certificate
+* The root CA certificate that signs the intermediate CA certificate

 Also for readability purpose, such a file also contains relevant bag attributes for each of the above components.
 An example of such a file (with key information removed) is provided in the section below.